Seattle Sounders (1974–1983): History

 Frank and Vince Coluccio bought a majority stake in the Sounders franchise in 1979.
+In January 1983, the Coluccios sold 75 percent of the franchise to former National Football League player and businessman Bruce Anderson and REI executive Jerry Horn, who split the shares in half; an offer to sell the team to Bud Greer for $5.8 million was rejected so the Coluccios could retain control of the Sounders.
+Anderson immediately announced the firing of head coach Alan Hinton, stating that the "style of play [was] not what we want to present".
+The team adopted a new logo, colors, and theme song as part of an "Americanization" campaign led by Anderson, which was poorly received by fans.
+Horn later resigned from the team's board of directors in June and sold his shares to the Coluccios, who regained majority control; Anderson resigned as team president at the same time and sold his remaining shares in August as the NASL dispatched mediators to settle the dispute between owners.
+Former players Jack Brand and Roger Davies had also filed lawsuits seeking unpaid wages from their terminated contracts.

-The team folded on September 6, 1983, after the Coluccios struggled to keep the club afloat through the regular season; the team did not qualify for the playoffs.
-The Sounders lost an estimated $7 million in their final years of operation; the rights to the Sounders name were sold to former coach Alan Hinton.
+The team folded on September 6, 1983, after the Coluccios struggled to keep the club afloat through the remainder of the regular season; the team did not qualify for the playoffs.
+The payrolls for players and staff went unpaid for several matches in August, including the EuroPac Cup against Vancouver and teams from Brazil and China.
+Several potential new investors had inquired about owning the Sounders, but were unable to negotiate for the rights.
+A plan to play the 1983–84 NASL indoor season at the Tacoma Dome was scrapped after losing to a new Major Indoor Soccer League franchise, later the Tacoma Stars; an alternate site, the Sullivan Arena in Anchorage, Alaska, was also favored by Anderson but never used.
+The Sounders lost an estimated $7 million in their final years of operation and the rights to the team's name were sold to Hinton.
 The NASL folded a year later and a new team, F.C.
-Seattle Storm, was formed to continue playing outdoor professional soccer in the city.
+Seattle Storm, was formed to continue playing outdoor soccer on a semi-professional level in the city.
 The Storm later played in the American Professional Soccer League in 1990, but folded two years later.
 A new Sounders team formed in 1994 and played in the American Professional Soccer League (later the A-League and USL First Division).
-They were replaced by a Major League Soccer team, named Seattle Sounders FC in honor of both predecessors, which debuted on March 19, 2009.
+They were replaced by a Major League Soccer team, named Seattle Sounders FC in honor of both predecessors, which made their debut on March 19, 2009.